-We recommend that each student buy the following book:
+We strongly recommend that each student buy the following book:

-• "Microeconomic Theory", by Andreu Mas-Colell, Michael Whinston and Jerry Green;

-because it is the most complete.
+"Microeconomic Theory", by Andreu Mas-Colell, Michael Whinston and Jerry Green because it is the most complete, and it is universally used.
 But the following books are also very good investments:

-- "Microeconomic Foundations I", by David Kreps; - "Advanced Microeconomic Theory", by Geoffrey Jehle and Philip Reny; - "Lectures on Microeconomic Theory", by Edmond Malinvaud (exists also in French); - "Theory of value", by Gérard Debreu.
+- "Microeconomic Foundations I", by David Kreps (more mathematical) - "Advanced Microeconomic Theory", by Geoffrey Jehle and Philip Reny (more modern topics) - "Lectures on Microeconomic Theory", by Edmond Malinvaud (exists also in French) (precise and clever); - "Theory of value", by Gérard Debreu (short, focused, historical value).